How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 Buying Your Website: If your website is available (no one else has registered it before), then you buy the rights to the name, for example ‘YOURNEWTRAVELBLOG.com’.
 This roughly costs around $15 per year, BUT like i mentioned above if you go through my guys at BlueHost when you register your hosting with them too, they give your domain registration to you for free.
 Boom.

-Ok, so now you’ve chosen your blog name (from Step 1) , you understand what hosting and buying your domain is is (from Step 2) head over to the Blue Host home page and let’s get your travel blog started today.
+Ok, so now since thinking how to start a travel blog, we’re making progress already.
+You’ve chosen your blog name (from Step 1) , you understand what hosting and buying your domain is is (from Step 2) head over to the Blue Host home page and let’s get your travel blog started today.
 This is what you see….

 PART A) Click the big ‘GET STARTED NOW’ button in the middle of the screen…